 Do you think a life free from trouble brings us happiness?
 I am not so sure about that.
 There is a German idiom that actually makes fun of the desire to live in a world without problems: “Friede, Freude, Eierkuchen!” which loosely translated means: “Everything’s just hunky-dory!”

-God’s peace comes to full fruition in times of trouble, which is why it is known to surpass all understanding.
+God’s peace is evident in times of trouble, it is known to surpass all understanding.
 I believe problems ultimately are our friends.
-Vexing issues and even heart-wrenching suffering are an unwanted, but essential part of life.
 Suffering shapes us, especially when we include Jesus into the equation.

 Jesus suffered like a champion.
 He was not defensive or lashed back at those who made Him suffer, and yet He was no doormat either.
 He was the King in chains.
 Pilate took note of that when he saw Jesus in his interrogation room (Luke 23:3):